tudelft3d/geo2020/tips/index.md

 What you produce---the thesis---is the main deliverables that will be judged for your final mark.
 How you worked (indepedently?), how you carried out the research project, and how complex is the topic, will, among others, also be taken into account.
-But what can be best judged (ie objectively) by the committee at the end is the thesis.
+But what can be best judged (ie objectively) by the committee at the end is the *thesis*.

 This means that you even if you for instance have produced great code that runs faster and smoother than that of your colleague, she might get a higher mark if she produces a "better" thesis.